eblot/pyftdi/README.rst

 * SPI master.
 PyFtdi includes several examples that demonstrate how to use the FTDI SPI master, with a pure-Python serial flash device driver for several common serial flash devices.
+  For now, SPI Mode 0 (CPOL=0, CPHA=0) is the only mode supported.
+It should be easy to extend the SPI master to deal with less common modes.
-  These tests show an average 400 KB/s read out from the flash devices running with a 6MHz SPI clock on a Core2Duo Mac Book Pro.
+  These tests show an average 470 KB/s read out from flash devices running with a 6MHz SPI clock on a Core2Duo Mac Book Pro.
+* JTAG is under development and is not fully supported yet.

 .. _libftdi: http://www.intra2net.com/en/developer/libftdi/